flatironinstitute/kachery-cloud/README.md

 # One-time initialization
 kachery-cloud-init

-# Outputs a link to click on
+# Follow the instructions to associate your computer with your Google user on the kachery-cloud network
 ```

 Clicking the link will bring you to a page where you associate this account with a Google user ID for the purpose of managing projects and tracking usage.
 This initialization only needs to be performed once on your computer.
 The client information will be stored in `~/.kachery-cloud`.